sensedeep/dynamodb-onetable/README.md

 The `validate` property defines a regular expression that is used to validate data before writing to the database.
 Highly recommended.

-The `value` property defines a literal string or function template that are used to compute the attribute value.
-This is useful for computing key values from other attributes and for creating compound (composite) sort keys.
+The `value` property defines a literal string, function or array template that is used to compute the attribute value.
+This is useful for computing key values from other attributes, creating compound (composite) sort keys or for packing fields into a single DynamoDB attribute when using GSIs.

 String templates are similar to JavaScript string templates, The template string may contain `${name}` references to other model attributes.
+If any of the variable references are undefined, the computed field value will be undefined and the attribute will be omitted from the operation.

-The `value` may also be set to a function which then returns the attribute value.
-The calling sequence for the function is `value(attributeName: String, properties, ...contexts)` where `properties` are the other attributes provided to the API call and contexts is an array of Table contexts (see below).
+The `value` may be set to a function which then returns the attribute value.
+The calling sequence for the function is `value(attributeName: String, context, properties)` where `properties` is the properties provided ot the API and `context` is the table context properties (see below).
+Note: table context properties should take precedence over the API properties.

+The `value` may be set to an Array of other attributes that will be packed as an object.
+This to pack a set of model fields in a single attribute in the table and unpack when reading the item.
+This is useful for GSIs that project limited attributes and you want several items to "pack" attributes into a single GSI projected attribute.

 ### Table Contexts

-Each `Table` has a `context` of properties that are blended with `Model` properties.
-The context is used to provide keys and attributes that apply to more than just one model.
+Each `Table` has a `context` of properties that are blended with `Model` properties before executing APIs.
+The context is used to provide keys and attributes that apply to more than just one API invocation.
 A typical use case is for a central authorization module to add an `accountId` or `userId` to the context which is then used in keys for items belonging to that account or user.
+This is useful for multi-tennant applications.

 When creating items, context properties are written to the database.
 When updating, context properties are not, only explicit attributes provided in the API `properties` parameter are written.

 Context properties take precedence over supplied `properties`.
 This is to prevent accidental updating of context keys.
-To force an update, provide the context properties either by updating the context via `Table.setContext` or supplying an explicit context via `params.context`
+To force an update of context attributes, provide the context properties either by updating the context via `Table.setContext` or supplying an explicit context via `params.context`.

 Use the `Table.setContext` method to initialize the context and `Table.clear` to reset.

 ### Table Methods